 Addiction can often be misunderstood and the social stigmas involved make it difficult to accept a problem.
 Priory sees beyond the moral dilemma and respects anyone who can take the first step in contacting us for help.
 The Priory has helped thousands of people to overcome their addiction to drugs through our drug rehab programme.

 Whether you are struggling with a cocaine addiction, heroin addiction or any other substance, Priory is well-placed to offer you high quality drug treatment and support.
 We understand that seeking help is a difficult step but our non-confrontational approach will help you regain control.

 Below is an outline of the rehabilitation and drug treatment options Priory offers.
 Detoxification (detox) and psychotherapy are among the options used to treat drug dependency.
 Our Addiction Therapy Programmes (ATP) are usually abstinence-based and our experts also treat underlying causes of addictive behaviours as well as the presenting issue.

-We understand embarking upon recovery can be an emotionally turbulent time for you.
-With this in mind, the Priory offers a free initial assessment with an experienced therapist at all of our addiction treatment hospitals and clinics to help you discuss your addiction in confidence.
+To ensure you feel as comfortable as possible on your journey to recovery, Priory offers a free initial addiction assessment with an experienced therapist at all of our addiction treatment hospitals and clinics, to help you discuss your addiction in confidence.

 Contacting your GP is often the easiest way to get help and further treatment.
 He or she may offer drug counselling or refer you to a specialist for further assessment.
 This may lead to outpatient treatment or, if more serious, day or inpatient treatment.
 If you're worried about talking to your GP, you can: